Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Theory formalism

 \paragraph{Monopole mass} Recall that for the monopole, its field configuration is stable, and there is no need for an NCL.
 According to Eq.(\ref{eq:monopole_gauge_from_rotation_UR}), the monopole configuration can be constructed from the sphaleron configuration in phase II when $\mu=\pi/2$, {\em viz}

 where $U_R$ is a constant matrix defined in Eq.~(\ref{eq:UR matrix}); the $\mu=\pi/2$ condition is applied to the 1-form $F_a$.

 Now we discuss the definition of monopole mass.
 When $\mu=\frac{\pi}{2}$, we find that the forms of the monopole field gauge configurations lead to Yang-Mills and $U(1)$ terms that are identical to those of the sphaleron case since the $U_R$ rotation matrix has no effect on these two terms.
 On the other hand, for general values of $J$ and $J_3$, the presence of the $U_R$ matrix would lead to a different scalar field kinetic term compared to the sphaleron case.
 However, the difference comes only from the coefficient of $J_3$.
 For a $Y=0$ multiplet, the neutral component that appears in the monopole solution has $J_3=0$.
 For this case, one may also obtain the scalar kinetic term from the corresponding sphaleron case by setting $J_3=0$ and $Y=0$.
-Finally, since the monopole scalar field configuration is identical with sphaleron case, the potential and $V_\text{ground}$ terms remain unchanged.
 Thus, the monopole mass can be defined as:

 In what follows, we present the equations of motion and corresponding boundary conditions as needed to obtain the sphaleron energy and monopole mass.
 Subsequently in Sec.~\ref{sec:sphaleron_energy}, where we numerically solve the monopole field equations of motion and present the result in Fig.\ref{fig:One_and_Two_EWPT_profile_function}(b), we see that $f_0(\xi)=1$ for all range of $\xi$, so the U(1) field is totally decoupled as expected for the monopole case.